WhiteStar-Communications/HyperSpace-Service/README.md

 ## Startup

 1) Launch the host app.
 Upon first launch, a user will be required to give permissions for the VPN configuration and system extension to be created.
+It is recommended to wait for the `vpnApproved` and `extensionApproved` events before proceeding.
 2) From your external app, you will need to issue a successful `start` command.
 3) After issuing a successful `start` command , your TUN interface is running.
 Use the commands `addIncludedRoutes`, `removeIncludedRoutes`, `addExcludedRoutes`, and `removeExcludedRoutes` to configure the TUN interface's routing table.
 4) Once the TUN interface is running and configured, send and receive packets via the DataServer.